triblatron/dagui/README.md

 * md4c for markdown parsing
 * svgpp for SVG parsing
 * nodebase for basic features such as Lua support, configuration and streams.
+* math library with 2D, 3D vectors and 3x3 matrices

 ## Tips
 * SWIG xml mode works only if we %define NFE_API %enddef, otherwise it just generaates code tags instead of the parse tree.